By Ian Portman

 He used his contacts with the press and his connections with Jewish organisations in England, France and Germany as well as in the east of Europe to drum up support for an international Zionist conference.
 Initially he wanted to hold this in Munich, but there he met with such fierce opposition from the conservative and well-integrated Jewish community that he decided to hold the first Zionist Congress in Basel from 29th to 31st August, 1897.

-Herzl’s experience in the theatre had taught him the importance of making an impression, so despite inner misgivings whether the event would stir any interest, he worked tirelessly to make his congress a success.
+Herzl’s experience in the theatre had taught him the necessity of making an impression, so despite inner misgivings whether the event would stir any interest, he worked tirelessly to make his congress a success.
+It was a formal affair: men were required to appear in full morning dress.
+The proceedings were designed to make important people sit up and take note.

 An atmosphere of optimism pervaded the proceedings, and there was enthusiastic reaction in much of the world ‘s press .
 But the Zionist ideal was generally rejected by the overwhelming majority of Jews in Europe and in America .